 The Impact of Obesity on Quality of Life

 Obesity is substantially more than an aesthetic issue.
-It disadvantageously impacts style of life, negatively affecting a person’s social mobility and interactions, and it can negatively impact a person’s physical, emotional and psychological health.
+It disadvantageously impacts the style of life, negatively affecting a person’s social mobility and interactions, and it can negatively impact a person’s physical, emotional, and psychological health.
 The top weight loss surgery centers in the U.S. will invest the time to ensure that their patients are well informed of the gravity of this type of surgery.
-Having accurate and reasonable expectations of what will happen afterwards is paramount to ensuring that they patient remains positive and emotionally stable.
+Having accurate and reasonable expectations of what will happen afterward is paramount to ensuring that the patient remains positive and emotionally stable.

 Stomach Bypass Surgery Does Not Eliminate the Need to Make Lifestyle Changes

-It is paramount to understand that Bariatric surgery does not serve as a cure all when it comes to weight loss.
+It is paramount to understand that Bariatric surgery does not serve as a cure-all when it comes to weight loss.
 It is only one tool amongst a complex compilation of modalities that are designed to accomplish the ultimate goal of effective weight management.
-If a person does not incorporate a positive lifestyle change in the weight loss process, the surgery could prove to be counterproductive and an elevated health risk as well.
+If a person does not incorporate a positive lifestyle change in the weight loss process, the surgery could prove to be counter productive and elevated health risk as well.

 The First Three Months after Stomach Bypass Surgery

 The first month will probably be the most difficult because the patient will be on a highly restricted diet that will help their stomach adjust and heal from surgery.
 As the patient progresses through month two and three, they will begin to slowly integrate “regular food” into their diet in order to determine what they will be able to tolerate moving forward.
 The foods that a patient will be able to handle will be dependent upon the type of surgery and how extensive the procedure was.

 By the time the patient reaches month three, they will have experienced a significant amount of weight loss.
 It is possible for the patient to have lost as much as 30 to 40 percent of their excess weight.
 The person’s mobility should improve and joint pain should decline noticeably as well.